 Mike Rosulek: Secure Computation

-Mike Rosulek is a researcher in cryptography, with specific interest in secure computation protocols.
+Dr. Rosulek is a researcher in cryptography, with specific interest in secure computation protocols.
 A secure computation protocol allows n parties, each of which has a private input, to learn some agreed-upon function of their inputs, while learning nothing else.
-A fundamental question is to find simple characterizations of which functions have unconditionally secure protocols.
-Such characterizations are known for only for the case of n=2.
-Our team will focus on developing a characterization for some special cases having n greater or equal to 3.

 Holly Swisher: Partitions and Modular Forms

-Swisher's research is inspired by the work of Ramanujan with a primary focus on questions related to integer partitions and modularity.
+Dr. Swisher's research is inspired by the work of Ramanujan with a primary focus on questions related to integer partitions and modularity.
 Notably, the subjects of mock modularity and most recently quantum modularity have gained a lot of current interest.
 In 2015, her REU students studied quantum modularity properties of a class of mock modular forms related to certain theta functions.
-The proposed project for next summer is to investigate quantum modularity properties for certain classes of generalized partition rank generating functions which have a particularly nice hypergeometric shape.
+Dr. Swisher's proposed project is to investigate quantum modularity properties for certain classes of generalized partition rank generating functions which have a particularly nice hypergeometric shape.

 In general, the proceedings